didiersmith/steve/chapters/battleground-of-ideas.md

 Steve drew a blank.
 He knew that playability had something to do with it, but had mostly been hoping that the other occupants of the room had solved this problem.
 Fortunately, Murdoch stepped in to rescue him from the interrogation.

 "We align them" he said, "with memes."
-Everyone swiveled back towards him.
+Everyone swivelled back towards him.

 "Memes are self-propagating ideas", he explained.
 "They spread throughout populations like viruses - replicating, mutating, responding to selective pressure.
 This stupid orbital telescope is a meme.
 The Great Peace, the government, breakfast sandwiches, it's all memes.
 The great thing about memes is they don't even need to be true!
-Breakfast sandwiches areawful.
+Breakfast sandwiches are awful.
 And the Great Peace...don't get me started."

 Steve wondered what he meant by that.